OzzyCzech/dotfiles/readme.md

 See [.brew](https://github.com/OzzyCzech/dotfiles/tree/master/brew) for more information

 # Troubleshooting

+### Change local Forumlas

+All local formulas can be found in paths:

+    /usr/local/Library/Formula
+    /usr/local/Library/Taps/homebrew/

+It's a git repo, you can checkout any older source from github.

+### Dubious ownership

 If you get error like: `Dubious ownership on file...` need to change plist rights: